 Many social and adaptable birds also play, as do young birds of nearly all species as they socialize with their siblings in the nest.
 The extent of play and how much play each bird species carries into maturity varies, and different birds engage in different types of play to help them develop a range of skills.

 Types of Bird Play

 There are many different behaviors birds engage in that could appear to be play.
-The most common playful actions include…
+While these activities may not be play in the pure enjoyment, entertainment sense of the word, the most common playful actions birds take include:

-- Manipulation: Using the bill or talons to drop, toss, bend, tear, rip or otherwise manipulate objects, even objects without any food value.
+- Manipulation: using the bill or talons to drop, toss, bend, tear, rip, or otherwise manipulate objects, even objects without any food value or threat risk

 Not all playful birds will engage in the same behaviors, but they often try different actions and activities as they are learning new skills and refining their abilities.
 Play may be only between birds of the same species, while some types of play, particularly chasing or taunting, may be between birds of different species.